sijal001/AI_powered_Background-Remove/README.md

 ## **Repo Artitecture**
 ```
 Remove_Image_Background
 │   README.md                     :explains the project
 │   requirements.txt              :packages to install to run the program
 │   .gitignore                    :specifies files & directories to exclude from GitHub
-│   main.py                 :script to run in order to start the program
 │
-└───core                    :contains all the core scripts of the program
-│   │   __init__.py
+│
+└───exploration                   :director that contains all exploration notebooks
 │   │
+│   |───images                    :images of progressing results of the alpha matte.
+│   │
+│   │───1_predict_u2net_alpha_matte.ipynb   :exploration for generating alpha matte.
+│   │───2_generate_trimaps.ipynb            :exploration for generating trimaps.
+│   │───3_train_model.ipynb                 :exploration for training the models.
+│   │───test_dashboard.ipynb                :testing for script and function for dashboard.
+│   └───test_model.ipynb                    :testing the script and function to generate model
+│
+└───main                          :director that contains all the main script for program
+│   │
+│   |───model_checkpoint
+│   |   └───model_checkpoint.pth  :training checkpoint of the model for the background removal
-│   └───assets
+│   │
-│       ├───data
+│   └───static
+│   |   |───bgrm_result           :background removed image result folder.
+│   |   |───image                 :direct that contains all the test and html design images.
+│   |   └───upload                :directory where user upload photos are stored for background removal.
-│       ├───images
+│   │
-│       └───models
+│   └───templates
+│       |───index.html            :home page for user to easy use of the application
+│       └───result.html           :html page for user to easy access and download of the image after background removal.
 ```

 [**↥ Back To The Top**](#table-of-contents)